 - 1. Remain status quo and continue to draw from the Utility Reserve for annual shortfalls. - 2.
-Fund annual shortfalls through municipal taxes.
+Fund annual shortfalls through municipal taxes to protect the Utility Reserve from further impacts.

 Any changes to address the current operational shortfalls would be submitted and approved by Council through the 2020-2023 business plan and budget process.